 Our new book, Pharmacy on a Bicycle, is a bold yet practical approach to saving lives by using innovative and entrepreneurial solutions that increase access, use, and quality of care, while reducing costs.
 We show how to save lives while saving money through a seven-point approach we call IMPACTS.
 Here are the main components:

-I Stimulating innovation and rntrepreneurship to develop new solutions and reach populations in need in sustainable ways.
+I Stimulating innovation and entrepreneurship to develop new solutions and reach populations in need in sustainable ways.

 M Maximizing rfficiency and rffectiveness to deliver quality products and services at reduced costs.

 P Partner coordination to stimulate cross-sector collaboration and coordinate complementary roles.

 A Accountability that encompasses defining goals and targets and monitoring success.